 Keeping cannabis between a 55% and 65% RH level also optimizes the potency, efficacy, flavor, aroma, and taste of the flower.
 Science has shown that when cannabis is stored within these proper humidity levels, flower can achieve up to 15% more terpene retention.

-ASTM recommends using a saltwater sachet as the best way to conform to these standards, because saltwater shows more reliable and stable capabilities of maintaining a given relative humidity level due to the gradual liquefaction of natural salts.
+Using a saltwater sachet is the best way to conform to the ASTM water activity standard.
+Saltwater is the most reliable and stable means of maintaining a given relative humidity level due to the gradual liquefaction of natural salts.
 Comparable technologies such as glycerin-based solutions, hydrostatic polymers, and sponges are not able to maintain a predefined humidity level.

 Salt solution maintaining 62% RH level over evaporation loss (Boveda 2016)

 Glycerin solution’s incapability of maintaining 62% RH over evaporation (Boveda 2016)

 Create an ideal environment for curing and storing, preferably in a place where you can easily control the light and temperature to ensure a cool, dark cure for your buds.